samueloph/samueloph.github.io/content/blog/announcing_wcurl_a_curl_wrapper_to_download_files/index.md

 weekly calls in the Debian Brasília community, it was mentioned that this could be confused for a daemon.

-We then settled for the name "wcurl", which doesn't really stand for anything, but it's very easy to remember.
+We then settled for the name "wcurl", suggested by Carlos Henrique Lima Melara \<charles>.
+It doesn't really stand for anything, but it's very easy to remember.

 You know... "it's that wget alternative for when you want to use curl instead"